magento/merchdocs/src/sales-channels/asc/product-listing-details.md

 ## Buy Box Competitor Pricing

 Shows information for the Amazon merchant who holds the [Buy Box]({% link sales-channels/asc/buy-box-competitor-pricing.md %}) position for the listing.
 This can be used to understand the price positioning of your competitors on Amazon.
-Information includes:
+Information shown includes:

 - ASIN: The 10-digit Amazon product identifier.
 - Is Seller: Identifies if you are the Buy Box seller.
 Options Yes/No.